 Goals and objectives aren’t synonymous.
 A goal is specific and measurable.
 It refers to your child’s overall target after a set time, such as being able to read the entire alphabet in 3 out of 4 opportunities by the next IEP meeting.

-Objectives are the smaller skills and steps needed to get to that goal, such as being able to read 50 percent of the alphabet in 3 out of 5 opportunities with 2 prompts.
+Objectives are those smaller skills and steps needed to get to that goal, such as being able to read 50 percent of the alphabet in 3 out of 5 opportunities with 2 prompts.
 Objectives often include supports such as prompts, whereas a longer-term goal emphasizes independence.
 Here’s a handy breakdown of the difference.

 No matter what, goals and objectives for a child with CVI should be: